allmeidaapedro/Churn-Prediction-Credit-Card/README.md

 <img src="images/numeric_distributions_by_churn.png">

 4. Churners tend to have fewer products from the bank.
-5. Most of the customers (approximately 65% of them) contacted the bank 2 or 3 times in the last 12 months.
+5. 75% of the customers contacted the bank at least 2 times in the last 12 months.
 The bank must pay attention to this and discover the reasons why customers are calling.
 Are they dissatisfied with the credit card service?
 If so, what specifically is causing their dissatisfaction?
 Also, when a client makes more than 5 contacts in a year, he will probably skip the service.
 6. Most of the customers were inactive for 2 or 3 months in the last 12 months.
 Particularly, 90% of them were inactive from 1 to 3 months in this period.
 The bank must plan strategies not only to increase the utilization ratio, but also to avoid customer inactivity.

 <img src="images/rel_cont_inact_countplots.png">